-There are many dates to choose from for Dynamics Edge MOC 20742 exemplary Windows Server training course you can trust that best suits your needs.
-There are options for a custom class.
+Please choose Dynamics Edge Microsoft MOC 20742 valuable Windows Server training course you can trust that will make the best results for you.
+We may have custom options for you.

 This five-day instructor-led course teaches IT Pros how to deploy and configure Active Directory Domain Services (AD DS) in a distributed environment, how to implement Group Policy, how to perform backup and restore, and how to monitor and troubleshoot Active Directory–related issues with Windows Server 2016.
 Additionally, this course teaches how to deploy other Active Directory server roles such as Active Directory Federation Services (AD FS) and Active Directory Certificate Services (AD CS).

 This course is primarily intended for existing IT professionals who have some AD DS knowledge and experience and who aim to develop knowledge about identity and access technologies in Windows Server 2016.
 This would typically include: